Group characters

 induce(chi::GAPGroupClassFunction, tbl::GAPGroupCharacterTable[, fusion::Vector{Int}])

-Return the class function of tbl that is induced from chi, which is a class function of a subgroup of the group of tbl.
+Return the class function of G or tbl that is induced from chi, which is a class function of a subgroup of G or the group of tbl.
 The default for the class fusion fus is given either by the fusion of the conjugacy classes of the two character tables (if groups are stored in the tables) or by the class fusion given by known_class_fusion for the two tables.

 Examples